• Skip to primary navigation

 Egg Whites: 3 egg whites are needed to create volume.

 Lemon Juice: helps with the stability of the meringue.
-You can sub with cream of tarter if you prefer.
+You can substitute cream of tartar if you prefer.
 I recommend using 1/2 tsp.

 I always roll my pastry dough between parchment paper.
 First, this method stops everything from sticking to the rolling pin when you’re rolling.
 Second, it keeps everything nice and smooth.
-Top Tip: use paint stirrers on the side as guide sticks to ensure that the dough is at an even depth of the dough.
+Top Tip: Use paint stirrers on the side as guide sticks to ensure that the dough is at an even depth.

 Rolling out pastry dough between parchment paper.
 A white rolling pin, 4 mini tart cases and two paint stirrer sticks are shown near the parchment paper.

 Cut out 4 circles, making sure that each one is slightly larger than the mini tart pans.
-I adore these cute little Wilton ones as they have a loose bottom which makes it easier to remove the pies once they are baked.
+I recommend mini tart pans with a loose base (like these Wilton ones) as they make removal much easier once the pies are baked.

 4 mini pastry cases on a baking tray.